SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

   ![02](./images//021.png)

-  The SubProcess Builder will open.
+  The Sub-Process Builder will open.

 4. In the **General** section of the Process Details: